aswingler1/Assignment-3-Django-Getting-Started/README.md

     * I recommend using Foundations 6
 * Host/Use static files embedded in your template
 * Be submitted to GitHub correctly
+* You should be able to view the site on your local machine at http://localhost/.
+For more information on setting up routes in Django, please see [the documentation](https://docs.djangoproject.com/en/1.10/topics/http/urls/)

 ## Submitting Assignment 3